15 Causes of Mucus in Dog's Stool

 Because some causes of mucus in stool can be serious, it's best to see a vet, especially if the dog has other symptoms such as diarrhea, vomiting, bloody stools, abdominal pain, fever, or lethargy.
 Seeing the vet is also useful because through diagnostic tests, he/she can most likely pinpoint the problem and provide you with a solution to prevent the problem from recurring.

-For instance, in the case of parasites, the appropriate dewormer should kill all parasites and take care of all the associated gastrointestinal problems.
+In the case of parasites, the appropriate dewormer should kill all parasites and take care of all the associated gastrointestinal problems.
 Surgery may be needed if there is intestinal blockage or a polyp.
 Dogs with food intolerance may benefit from a hypoallergenic diet and so forth.

-In some cases, the episode of mucus in stool will be short lived and the dog's stool will return to normal after a few days.
+In some cases, the episode of mucus in stool will be short lived, and the dog's stool will return to normal after a few days.
 If it's caused by a dietary indiscretion or a recent diet change, fasting and feeding a bland diet for a few days may help.
 Probiotics or yogurts containing live culture are also helpful for replenishing helpful flora to the gut.
-In mild cases, Imodium for dog upset stomach can be used under the guidance of your vet.
+In mild cases, Imodium can be used under the guidance of your vet.

 However, if your dog has other accompanying symptoms, and you suspect he might have gotten into something toxic, you should play it safe and see your vet promptly.